grafana/grafana/docs/sources/administration/provisioning.md

 You can manage plugin applications in Grafana by adding one or more YAML config files in the [`provisioning/plugins`]({{< relref "../setup-grafana/configure-grafana/#provisioning" >}}) directory.
 Each config file can contain a list of `apps` that will be updated during start up.
 Grafana updates each app to match the configuration file.

-> **Note:** this feature permits to provision plugin configurations, not the plugins themselves.
+> **Note:** This feature enables you to provision plugin configurations, not the plugins themselves.
 > The plugins must already be installed on the grafana instance

 ### Example plugin configuration file